-Tarnobrzeg, Market Square with the Bartosz Głowacki monument, around 1915.
-The postcard was published around 1915-1916 by the Stanisław Jachowicz Society (Towarzystwo im.
-Stanisława Jachowicza) in order to raise money for the orphanage for the children of fallen WW I soldiers.
-Photo courtesy of the Historical Museum of the City of Tarnobrzeg
+The Tarnobrzeg market square with Bartosz Głowacki monument, ca. 1915.
+The postcard was published around 1915-1916 by the Stanisław Jachowicz Society in order to raise money for an orphanage for the children of fallen WW I soldiers.
+Credit: Courtesy of the Historical Museum of the City of Tarnobrzeg.

 Martin Schiller, born in 1933, was a small child living in Tarnobrzeg (Dzikev in Yiddish), a small town in southeastern Poland.
 According to the 1931 census, of Tarnobrzeg’s 3,643 inhabitants 61 percent were Jewish.
 Until the German invasion of Poland in 1939, Martin had a happy childhood.
 Along with his older brother, he grew up in a close-knit, religious family.
 By the standards of the time, they were well off.

 When the war began, the Schillers’ world rapidly collapsed.
 Martin was barely six.
 In October 1939, the Germans expelled the Jews from Tarnobrzeg and the Schiller family settled in the nearby shtetl of Koprzywnica (Pukshivnitse in Yiddish).
 For a time, they hid on the property of an acquaintance whom they quickly came to distrust.
 In the fall of 1942, when the family’s money had run low and mass deportations to the death camps were in full swing, Martin’s parents made a critical decision: to enter a German labor camp, in this case the HASAG ammunition factories at Skarzysko-Kamienna.